knaw-huc/annorepo/docs/usage.md

 HTTP/1.1 204 No Content
 ```

+---

 ## Annotations

-### adding an annotation to a given annotation container
+### Adding an annotation to a given annotation container

 As with the container creation, you can let annorepo pick the annotation name: